JaneliaSciComp/modular-devices/documentation/standalone/README.md

 <img src="standalone_11.jpg" width="640">

 * Flipping the light switch turns the lights off, even though all of the channels are still on.
+The display still shows the text, but the display light is off making it more difficult to read.

 <img src="standalone_12.jpg" width="640">